zackmdavis/Category_War/evolution_of_meaning_basics.md

 Now you just need a learning rule that updates the state–signal and signal–action propensity mappings in a way that might result in the Sender and Reciever picking up one of the two conventions that assign meanings to $S1$ and $S2$.

-Suppose the Sender and Reciver have a common interest in the Reciever taking the action appropriate to the state of the world—the Sender _wants_ the receiver to be informed.
+Suppose the Sender and Receiver have a common interest in the Reciever taking the action appropriate to the state of the world—the Sender _wants_ the receiver to be informed.
 Maybe the Receiver needs to make a supply run, and, if successful, the Sender is rewarded with some of the supplies.

-The learning rule might then be: if the Receiver takes the correct action (`BundleUp` when the state is `Cold`, `StripDown` when the state is `Hot`), both the Sender and Receiver increment the counter in their map corresponding to what they did htat round—as if the Sender (respectively Reciever) is saying to themself, "Hey, that _worked!_ I'll make sure to be a little more likely to do that signal (respectively action) the next time I see that state (respectively signal)!"
+The learning rule might then be: if the Receiver takes the correct action (`BundleUp` when the state is `Cold`, `StripDown` when the state is `Hot`), both the Sender and Receiver increment the counter in their map corresponding to what they did that round—as if the Sender (respectively Reciever) is saying to themself, "Hey, that _worked!_ I'll make sure to be a little more likely to do that signal (respectively action) the next time I see that state (respectively signal)!"

 You put together a simulation showing what the Sender and Receiver's propensity maps look like after 10,000 rounds of this against random `Hot` and `Cold` states—